Same-sex marriage in Nayarit: Adoption and parental rights

-The same-sex marriage legislation does not address adoption rights for unmarried or married same-sex couples.
+The same-sex marriage legislation did not address adoption rights for unmarried or married same-sex couples.
 In October 2016, a federal judge ruled that the daughter of a married lesbian couple must be registered with the surnames of both her mothers.
 The judge argued that denying the application for registration of the newborn violated the interests of the child and violated the right to identity (i.e. name, nationality and affiliation).
 A few days later, the civil registry announced that it would continue to refuse to register children with the surnames of their same-sex parents unless Congress changed the law or if more amparos were granted by the courts.
+In July 2023, a law went into effect permitting lesbian couples to register their child(ren) with the surnames of both mothers.

 It was revealed in May 2018 that 8 same-sex couples were filing adoption applications.
 According to a 2017 survey by the National Council to Prevent Discrimination, 44% of the Nayarit population supported adoption by same-sex couples.
 In February 2022, a government official confirmed that same-sex couples are permitted to adopt.